 Central to the occupational qualifications is the need for learners to spend time getting workplace experience.
 Industry exposure for learners is critical.
-During accreditation, you had to provide signed MoUs with workplaces.
+During accreditation, you either had to provide signed MoUs with workplaces or an Affidavit.
+If you submitted an Affidavit, you must ensure that you have signed MoUs in place with appropriate workplaces before you begin to roll out the programme.